 4/24 – Decided this morning to head down to Lobuche at 16,108 ft (4910m) for a rest day before starting the summit attempt of Lobuche 20,070 ft (6119m).
 Plan was to hike up to Kalapatthar at 18,225 ft (5555m) for a closer view of Everest however with the weather questionable and we will get a similar view on the summit ridge of Lobuche, I decided it was best for the team to get an extra day before heading up to Lobuche High Camp at 17,712 ft (5,400m).

 4/25 – Woke up to a very cold morning and needed my sleeping bag in the middle of the night.
-Meeting the climbing guide at lunch before heading up to Lobuche High Camp at 17,712 ft (5,400m).
+Met the climbing guide in the afternoon then started our climb to Lobuche High Camp at 17,712 ft (5,400m).
 Expect the tents to be even colder tonight as we wake up for a alpine start at 2am before our final push of the expedition.
+Our guide who has supported five Everest expeditions with one summit set up a fixed rope on a large boulder near camp for a quick training using a ascender and rappel device which we will need on the summit climb.
 The Himalayans couldn’t be more beautiful.

 Locally supported by Alpine Eco Trek

 Alpine Eco Trek & Expedition is our licensed trekking company for this adventure.
 Founded by Ram Kumar, he brings 20 years of experience organizing heritage, cultural and pilgrimage tours, trekking, climbing and mountaineering expeditions in the Himalayan regions.